Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
 The repository contains pre-processed images, pre-trained models and code for visualizing deep neural decisoin forest:
-1. The classification models are released.
+1. The classification models for MNIST and CIFAR-10 are released.
+2. Pre-processed CACD dataset is released.
-2. A model trained for facial age estiamtion is also released, which achieved state-of-the-art accuracy on CACD dataset and comsumes less memory.
+2. A model trained for CACD dataset is released, which achieved state-of-the-art accuracy and comsumes less memory.

 Finally, this repository is version 1.0 with more comments to write.

 ## Decision making for Image Classification